The Importance of Family Values

-- Pagpapahalaga sa Pamilya.
-In other words: putting importance on your family.
+- Pagpapahalaga sa pamilya: placing importance on your family.

-- For example, this is why it's not uncommon for a father or a mother in a Filipino family from the Philippines to seek employment abroad or a job they don't want just to earn a decent wage for their family.
-They've placed the utmost priority on meeting the family’s basic needs and toward practicing pagpapahalaga sa pamilya
+- For example, this is why it's not uncommon for a father or a mother in a Filipino family from the Philippines to seek employment abroad or take a job they don't want just to earn a decent wage to support their family.
+They've placed the utmost priority on meeting the family’s basic needs and practicing pagpapahalaga sa pamilya.

 5. Hiya (Shame)